-• Dementia and Alzheimer’s are not interchangeable
+- Dementia and Alzheimer’s disease are not interchangeable

 What causes dementia?

 Just as memory loss is not a normal part of aging, there is no standard test to determine if someone has dementia once they’ve hit a certain age.
-Dementia can affect people who are younger than 65.
+Dementia can affect people who are younger than age 65.

 Dementia is a worldwide issue that could significantly impact future generations.

 In 2015, there were 47.5 million people – more than the population of Canada – living with dementia worldwide.
-Today, there are over 750,000 Canadians living with Alzheimer’s disease and other kinds of dementia, and that number is predicted to rise to 1.4 million by 2031 if a cure can’t be found.
+Today, there are over 750,000 Canadians living with Alzheimer’s disease and other kinds of dementia, and that number is predicted to rise to 1.4 million by 2031 if a cure is not found.
 This means that by the year 2040, the economic impact of dementia in Canada will be as much as $33 billion per year.